edeliu2000/genome/README.md

     -  image based models (CNN architectures) via GradCAM
     -  text based models operating on documents via LIME

 -  Visualize model architecture and internals.
-Visualizations are a second leg to enabling interpretation and explanation.
+Visualizations are a second leg to enabling interpretation, explanations, testing and trust.
 They can help clarify why models make certain decisions and are helpful for explainable model types, especially in the case of tree based models, to help interpret their decisions.
     -  trees, forests, ensembles (sklearn, XGBoost, Spark ML)
     -  linear, logistic model types